streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 By default, if no scope is defined in an expression, the scope `$value` is implicitly applied.
 Hence, we could have used the fully expression `$value.result` which is similar to the simplified expression `result`.

-But, you can perfectly used another expression scope.
+But, you can perfectly use another expression scope.
 For example, you can leverage the `AppendFilter` to dynamically resolve the record-key or the output topic based on the record data.

 The following configuration show how to use the `$topic` scope :